chidubemokeke/pharma-supply-chain-tracking/README.md

 ## Overview

-MediChain is a dApp solution for tracking supply chains in large-scale distribution.
-It leverages The Graph, Substreams, and Chainlink to ensure transparency and security from production to delivery.
+MediChain is a decentralized solution designed to revolutionize supply chain tracking for large-scale distribution companies.
+Leveraging advanced blockchain technologies, The Graph, Chainlink, and Substreams, MediChain provides a transparent, secure, and efficient way to track goods from production to delivery.
+This prototype gives an overview of our solution using the pharmaceutical industry and paracetamol as a use case.

 ## Table of Contents